markchitty/umunandi.org/readme.md

 For now, the only approach is to sync down the DB from live => dev on a regular basis and especially prior to doing a code update.
 I'm *preeeety* sure this is going to bite me in the ass at some point, but I guess I'll have to deal with that when it happens.

-#### Pull

-1. `$ cd vvv; vagrant ssh` - Open a shell on the vvv vm
-2. `$ /srv/www/umunandi/syncdb pull` - run *syncdb pull* to copy the live database and uploads (images etc) down locally

-#### Push

-1. `$ cd vvv; vagrant ssh` - Open a shell on the vvv vm
-2. `$ /srv/www/umunandi/syncdb push` - run *syncdb push* to copy the local database and uploads (images etc) up to the live server
-3. Push the latest release in git up to umunandi.org remote
-   - We're using gitflow so go through the correct procedure for creating a new release